Lifestyle and identity

 Absolutely, if you meet our other eligibility criteria.

 Absolutely, if you meet our other eligibility criteria.
 There are no additional eligibility requirements for asexual donors.

 We value you, and recognise that the sex assigned at birth doesn’t define your gender.
 We understand that our donor registration, which currently asks donors to select either male or female, doesn’t accommodate the gender identity of all individuals.
 Our eligibility criteria will be applied according to the gender that you self-report.

 We allow gender to be self-identified and apply eligibility criteria for the gender reported.
 At present, our process requires you to select either male or female when registering to donate.
 We appreciate that our donor database will not accommodate the gender identity of everyone.
 You’re not required to tell staff if you’re intersex.
 Our eligibility criteria will be applied according to the… Read More

 Yes, but there are a couple of restrictions.
 If you’ve had sex with a male or transgender partner in the last 3 months, you’ll need to wait 3 months from that contact before you can donate.
-On a related note, if you’re taking pre-exposure HIV prophylaxis (PrEP), you’ll need to wait 12 months from your last dose before you can donate.
-This is because there is evidence that shows that PrEP… Read More
+Your biology can also affect the patient.
+For instance, we can’t use platelets from female donors because of the increased risk of a rare but dangerous reaction called transfusion-related acute lung injury… Read More

 If you answer ‘yes’ to any of the following questions, you’ll need to wait 3 months before you can donate.
 In the last 3 months, have you: had oral or anal sex with another man, even ‘safer sex’ using a condom (if you’re a man) had sex (with or without a condom) with a male who you think may have had oral or anal sex (with or without a condom) with another man? been a male or female sex… Read More